 Finally, in conflict with decisions of this Court and other circuits holding that burdens on charitable solicitation are subject to strict scrutiny, the Ninth Circuit reviewed those burdens with only intermediate scrutiny.
 This was possible because this Court has often used the phrase "exacting scrutiny" to describe both strict and intermediate scrutiny.
 At best, this has created confusion in the lower courts; at worst, it has empowered lower courts to evade the dictates of strict scrutiny whenever it suits them to do so.
-This Court should grant certiorari to resolve these conflicts and to clarify that campaign-finance decisions about contribution limits and disclosure have not reduced the protection afforded to charitable solicitations.
+This Court should now clarify that campaign-finance decisions about contribution limits and disclosure have not reduced the protection afforded to charitable solicitations.